A rehabilitated osprey about to be released into the wild.

 (From Adopt-A-Prairie-Chicken by Erica Caldwell)

-You can donate directly from your PayPal account by clicking the button below.
+If you prefer, you can donate directly from your PayPal account by clicking the button below.
+Yes, the clinic will have to pay a fee but it still helps!

 Or you can donate via the Network For Good registry of non-profits .

 Or you can always do it the old-fashioned way: send a check!
 There's never a fee and you know every cent will go right to the Clinic.
 Send mail to: